BSA Bantam Buyers Guide

 1. The production of the 100,000th BSA Bantam was marked at the 1953 Earls Court Show.

 But we’re British, damn it, and we don’t merely like the Bantam, we love it; so much so that the lowly Tweezer Beezer has been hard-wired into our DNA.
-Come hell, high water, or white van man, we’re still not yet ready to give up on the most popular BSA—nay, the most popular bike—the British motorcycle industry ever built, never mind that these machines make about as much practical sense these days as a perforated condom.
+Come hell, high water, or white van man, we’re still not yet ready to give up on the most popular BSA—nay, the most popular bike—the British motorcycle industry ever built, never mind that these machines make about as much all-round practical sense these days as a perforated condom.

 BSA Bantam history

-And it’s appropriate that we’ve mentioned the Germans, because that’s where these Small Heath Dinky toys were seeded.
+And it’s appropriate that we’ve mentioned the Germans, because that’s where these Small Heath Dinky Toys were seeded.

 We’re talking about WW2 reparations.
 We're talking about the famous Potsdam pow-wow.
 We're talking about a US$20 billion German apology to the allies for all the harm and distress caused by Hitler trying to undo the Treaty of Versailles.
 Because when the shooting stopped, the inevitable picking-over-the-spoils started.
 Which was why BSA, having helped the British government bomb the hell out of the Third Reich (and having profited handsomely from it), the company was now looking to line its pockets a little more and hoping to put some rainy day money in the piggy.